CLARIAH/clariah-plus/docs/requirements/software-requirements.md

 ### 15. Services *MUST* be compatible with CLARIAH's authentication and authorization infrastructure

-All services open to end-users and which require some form of user authentication should be compatible with CLARIAH's authentication and authorization infrastructure.
+All services open to end-users and which require some form of user authentication *MUST* be compatible with CLARIAH's authentication and authorization infrastructure.
 That is, they should be able to communicate with CLARIAH's [SATOSA](https://github.com/IdentityPython/SATOSA) Authentication Provider.
 It is *RECOMMENDED* to use OpenID Connect for this communication.
 Instruction can be found [here](https://github.com/CLARIAH/IG-DevOps/tree/main/docs/authentication).